 'Let's Encrypt' has set up rate limitations to help protect their servers.
 Limits are as follows:

-- Registrations/IP address – Limits the number of registrations you can make in a given time period; currently 500 per 3 hours.
+- Registrations/IP address – Limits the number of registrations you can make in a given time period; currently 10 per IP address every 3 hours.
 This limit should only affect the largest users of Let's Encrypt.

-- Pending Authorizations/Account – Limits how many times an ACME client can request a domain name be authorized without actually fulfilling on the request itself.
-This is most commonly encountered when developing ACME clients, and this limit is set to 300 per account per week.
+- Pending Authorizations/Account – Limits how many times an ACME client can request a domain name be authorized without actually fulfilling the request itself.
+This is most commonly encountered when developing ACME clients, and this limit is set to 300.

 View the following link for further details: